Werberton History, Family Crest & Coats of Arms

-Norman Conquest of England of 1066.
+Werberton is a name whose history on English soil dates back to the wave of migration that followed the Norman Conquest of England of 1066.
 The Werberton family lived in Cheshire, at the village and parish of Warburton, which was acquired by the Duttons as early as temp.
 Henry II, but it was not until the reign of Edward I., or II., that this territorial name was assumed by Sir Peter de Dutton.
-CITATION[CLOSE]

 Early Origins of the Werberton family